twosharprocks/digitalgarden/content/posts/Article - The Crazy Wombat Tunnel.md

 ---
 title: Article - Crazy Wombat Tunnel
-created: 2025-05-31 13:42
+created: "2025-05-31 13:42"
-Status: Published
+updated: 2025-10-30
+status: reference
 draft: false
 tags:
-  - Diving
-  - Writing
+- tag1
 ---
 ---
-Note: This was later edited to <1100 words for publication in Scuba Diver Magazine and published as [Article - Unveiling the Crazy Wombat Tunnel]({{< relref "posts/Article - Unveiling the Crazy Wombat Tunnel.md" >}})
+Note: This was later edited to <1100 words for publication in Scuba Diver Magazine and published as [[Article - Unveiling the Crazy Wombat Tunnel]]

 ---
 It all started with a simple question: "What the hell is that empty black area?".
 Will had just finished several dozen dives in Pines Cave to collect photogrammetry data, and he was just starting the painstaking, months-long process of using Metashape to turn the 10's of thousands of still images he'd collected into a high resolution 3D model.
 Eventually, that 3D model would lead to a game-changing map to support new divers experiencing one of the most renowned and frequently dived cave sites in the Mount Gambier region.